youssoufdasilva/atf2025-gh-pages/README.md

 ## Deploying to GitHub Pages

 1. Create a new public GitHub repository
-1. Edit `next.config.js` to match your GitHub repository name:
+1. Edit `next.config.ts` to match your GitHub repository name:
     - Given the pattern `https://github.com/<user>/<repo>`, update your `basePath` config to the name of your repo (e.g. `/repo`)
 1. Push the starter code to the `main` branch
 1. Run the `deploy` script (e.g. `npm run deploy`) to create the `gh-pages` branch